A City on Edge: Rising Theft and Domestic Violence Cast Shadow Over Ottawa in 2025

 It's not hopeless though.
 Every day more and more people take up the fight against transphobia, and you can too.
 Look up bills in your area, district, province that may harm trans people.
 Write to your representatives encouraging them to push against harmful legislation.
 Get in touch with your local queer communities, gather trans allys, attend protests, create art in support of trans people, spread trans focused works or works by trans authors and artists, lift up the voices of your trans friends.
 Take action to support trans people and make them visible.
 Let people know that trans people are humans and are here to stay.

-Dropping Our Literacy
+Are We Dropping Our Literacy?

 Does one look at a social media comment section have you wondering if we’re becoming illiterate?
 You’re not alone.
 In a world full of fake news, rage bait, and endless adverts, it’s easy to feel like you’re the only one thinking.
 But the truth is, it’s not that bad.
 Yet.